TMartin88/Timetable-Manager/README.md

 # Motivation
 ---

-- Working part time with LLC and in association with Steve Ellis Operations Co-Ordinator of LLC we can identify that we need to improve Timetable Management.
+- Working part time with LLC and in association with Steve Ellis Operations Co-Ordinator of LLC, we can identify that we need to improve Timetable Management.
 - These Timetables need to be controlled and managed.
 - Staff prefer to work with Excel for Timetables edits.
 - These Timetables need to be visible to the public.
 - Wordpress was initially the preferred platform to publish timetables for public viewing but it is restricitive.
-- So developing something in a framework we can control is more suitable.
+- So developing something in a framework, we can control is more suitable.
 - Django allows us to deploy to the Cloud which is a fast scaleable environment.

 ------------------------------------